easycoder/easycoder.github.io/resources/codex/md/step0.md

 You can also download and run Codex locally on your own computer.
 There's no difference except that when you save a script it will be written to a file on the computer's hard drive instead of being kept in browser storage.
 This can be very convenient as it allows you to write and test code even without an Internet connection.

 You can optionally install Codex on your own server.
-For more information see our ~link:install:Installation~ page.
+For more information see our ~link:install:Installation~ page or contact us.